Arthur Henry Krawczak

-Arthur Henry Krawczak (February 2, 1913 – January 13, 2000) was an American Bishop of the Catholic Church.
-He served as an auxiliary bishop of the Archdiocese of Detroit from 1973 to 1982.
+Arthur Henry Krawczak (February 2, 1913 – January 13, 2000) was an American prelate of the Catholic Church in the United States.
+He served as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1973 to 1982.

 Biography

+Early life

+Arthur Krawczak was born in Detroit, Michigan, on February 2, 1913.
+He was ordained a priest by Cardinal Edward Aloysius Mooney at the Cathedral of the Most Blessed Sacrament in Detroit for the Archdiocese of Detroit on May 18, 1940.

+Auxiliary Bishop of Detroit

-Born in Detroit, Michigan, Arthur Krawczak was ordained a priest for the Archdiocese of Detroit on May 18, 1940.
-On February 8, 1973 Pope Paul VI appointed him titular Bishop of Subbar and an auxiliary bishop for Detroit.
-He was consecrated by Cardinal John Dearden on April 3, 1973.
+On February 8, 1973, Pope Paul VI appointed Krawczak as titular Bishop of Subbar and an auxiliary bishop for Detroit.
+He was consecrated by Cardinal John Dearden on April 3, 1973 at the Cathedral of the Most Sacred Sacrament.
 The principal co-consecrators were Detroit auxiliary bishops Walter Schoenherr and Thomas Gumbleton.

 Krawczak continued to serve as an auxiliary bishop until his resignation was accepted by Pope John Paul II on August 17, 1982.
-He died January 13, 2000, at the age of 86.
+He died in Livonia, Michigan, on January 13, 2000, at the age of 86.